kotcherd/fortran_mod_files/README.md

 # fortran_mod_files

-Go to branch ThisWorks
+Go to branch "ThisWorks"

-Use a function to automatically make mod files available when making a library
+Use the add_fortran_library function to make mod files available after making a library